-In this section of the test, you will read two passages in Japanese and respond in writing to six questions about each passage.
+In this section of the test, you will read two passages in the target language and respond in writing to six questions about each passage.

 You may use the blank space on the unlined pages following the questions to make notes or prepare your responses.
-However, your final responses must be written in the appropriate sections of Answer Document C. Your responses may be written in English, Japanese, or a combination of both.
+However, your final responses must be written in the appropriate sections of Answer Document C. Your responses may be written in English, the target language, or a combination of both.